 In the case of the IRL methods, the statistical study is shown in Table XXIII.
-The Wilcoxon test concludes that SIA outperforms HIDER in the framework of imbalanced datasets, so we can state that the rules found by the former are less biased for the majority class examples.
+The Wilcoxon test concludes that SIA outperforms HIDER in the framework of imbalanced data sets, so we can state that the rules found by the former are less biased for the majority class examples.

-TABLE XXIII WILCOXON TEST TO COMPARE THE IRL APPROACHES IN IMBALANCED DATA SETS.
-R^+ corresponds to the sum of the ranks for SIA and R^- for HIDER
+TABLE XXIII WILCOXON TEST TO COMPARE THE IRL APPROACHES IN IMBALANCED DATA SETS

-Comparison R^+ R^{-} Hypothesis ($\alpha = 0.05$) p-value SIA vs. Hider 400.0 161.0 Rejected for SIA 0.033
+Comparison $R^+$ $R^-$ Hypothesis ( $\alpha = 0.05$ )p-valueSIA versus HIDER400.0161.0Rejected for SIA0.033